benjaminplayer/benjaminplayer/README.md

 - CSS
 - SQL
 - Javascript
+- Unity C#
 ## Current activities
-👩‍💻 I'm currently working on designing 2 seperate websites

-🧠 I'm currently learning c#, js and php
+🧠 I'm currently designing a game called Bury the light.

 <!---
 benjaminplayer/benjaminplayer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.